SylvJalb/SylvJalb/README.md

 Hi there 👋 I'm Sylvain Jalbert
 </h1>

-🎓 I am an IT engineer, specialized in Artificial Intelligence.
+🎓 I'm an IT engineer, specialized in Artificial Intelligence.
+💼 I work in automatic video surveillance, powered by AI.
-💻 I work on projects in several fields: AI, Web Development (fullstack), Robotics, Electronics...
+💻 When I'm not working, I realize projects in several fields: AI, Computer Vision, Robotics, ...
-🔥 I'm passionate about a lot of home automation technology, 3D printing, and much more 😍
+🔥 I'm also passionate about a lot of home automation technology, 3D printing, and much more 😍

 ## Favorite Tech
 > Tools, languages, and other things that I like to work with.